 I try to buy organic foods for my family whenever possible.
-I believe that choosing organic foods creates an impact on our health and the health of our planet.
+Choosing organic foods creates an impact on our health and the health of our planet.
 I also think that the biggest deterrent to choosing organics (if not the only deterrent) is affording organic foods so I will give a few tips on buying inexpensive organic foods as well.
 Here are five reasons I buy organic food for my family.

 Why I Buy Organic